 Where can the prime minister take it from here?

-Trudeau has had to make decisions about his political future a number of times in recent months, following repeated setbacks in byelections, the ensuing mini-caucus revolt in October, and declining numbers in the polls.
-Each time he chose to stay on, saying he is best placed to lead the Liberal Party in the next election despite facing very challenging odds, counting on his past campaign successes.
+Trudeau has had to make decisions about his political future a number of times in recent months.
+The Liberals saw repeated setbacks in byelections and a mini-caucus revolt in October, amid declining numbers in the polls.
+Each time Trudeau chose to stay on, saying he is best placed to lead the Liberal Party in the next election despite very challenging odds, counting on his past campaign successes.

 The last days before the House of Commons holiday break were eventful, to say the least.
 The cascade of events started when Trudeau apparently miscalculated by telling his finance minister Chrystia Freeland on Dec.
-13 that she would lose her post after delivering the fall economic statement on Dec.
-16.
+13 that she would lose her post on Dec.
+16 after she delivers the fall economic statement.

 By all accounts, there are still a sizeable number of MPs who support Trudeau, and no cabinet member other than Virani has shown signs of not being fully supportive.